awsdocs/amazon-ec2-user-guide/doc_source/ri-convertible-exchange.md

 # Exchanging Convertible Reserved Instances<a name="ri-convertible-exchange"></a>

 You can exchange one or more Convertible Reserved Instances for another Convertible Reserved Instance with a different configuration, including instance family, operating system, and tenancy\.
-There are no limits to how many times you perform an exchange, as long as the target Convertible Reserved Instance is of an equal or higher value than the Convertible Reserved Instances that you are exchanging\.
+There are no limits to how many times you perform an exchange, as long as the new Convertible Reserved Instance is of an equal or higher value than the original Convertible Reserved Instances that you are exchanging\.

-When you exchange your Convertible Reserved Instance, the number of instances for your current reservation is exchanged for a number of instances that cover the equal or higher value of the configuration of the target Convertible Reserved Instance\.
+When you exchange your Convertible Reserved Instance, the number of instances for your current reservation is exchanged for a number of instances that cover the equal or higher value of the configuration of the new Convertible Reserved Instance\.
 Amazon EC2 calculates the number of Reserved Instances that you can receive as a result of the exchange\.

+You can't exchange Standard Reserved Instances, but you can modify them\.
+For more information, see [Modifying Reserved Instances](ri-modifying.md) \.

 **Topics**
 + [Requirements for exchanging Convertible Reserved Instances](#riconvertible-exchange-limits)